-Employees have a right to appeal decisions relating to certain grievance and disciplinary processes, and it’s good practice to offer appeals in redundancy situations as well.
+Employees have a right to appeal decisions relating to certain grievance and disciplinary processes.
+It’s good practice to offer appeals in redundancy situations as well.

-In this blog post we look at the right to appeal in more detail so that you can understand when it applies and how you should deal with them.
+In this blog post we look at the right to appeal in more detail.
+We set out when it applies and how you should deal with appeals.